© Paul Herrmann

 Witness is a Kindle Monthly Deal throughout June alongside The Kindest Thing.

 Here are some more novels that I’ve read and enjoyed recently and I hope you’ll find something here that appeals to you.
-There’s all sorts, British and American authors, some historical settings, some contemporary psychological crime, a modern classic and I borrowed most of them from my local library 🙂
+There’s all sorts, medical British and American authors, clinic some historical settings, visit web some contemporary psychological crime, a modern classic and I borrowed most of them from my local library 🙂

 The Ballroom by Anna Hope